 Renaud et Armide by Dufour, 1831

-A client purchased a rare and complete set of 32 original panels of Dufour’s Renaud et Armide* at auction.
-Based on an opera, this scenic wallpaper illustrates the oceangoing pilgrimage of a medieval knight.
+A client purchased a rare and complete set of 32 original panels of Dufour’s Renaud et Armide at auction.
+Based on an opera, this scenic wallpaper illustrates the ocean-going pilgrimage of a medieval knight.
 This was a first edition set of panels on joined sheets, offering special challenges to restore and reinstall.

-This paper is one of the most detailed hand blocked scenic papers created by Dufour and was created using an unusually large number of woodblocks, approximately 3,000.
+This wallpaper is one of the most detailed hand blocked scenic papers created by Dufour and was created using an unusually large number of woodblocks, approximately 3,000.
 In comparison, most hand blocked scenic papers are created using 1,500 to 2,000 woodblocks.
 It is supposed to have been the last panoramic set planned by Dufour himself and includes both large numbers of figures and many decorative features, both natural and architectural.
 Note the lovers’ scene surrounded by putti above.

 Preparation for Installation